 “My push time during delivery was minutes long + the nurse/OB was shocked that a first delivery push was less than ten minutes.
 At 15 weeks after my son’s due date, I am almost back to my pre-pregnancy weight.
 Thank you, Erica!” ~Christina

 Ready to learn more?
-Join my Knocked-Up Fitness® Membership today!
+Join my Knocked-Up Fitness® and Wellness Membership today!